Far-right protesters clash with UK police at anti-migrant march | DW | 05.09.2020

-Police made several arrests when an anti-immigration demonstration turned violent.
-Tensions have spiked recently over a large increase in migrants crossing the English Channel from France.
+Police have made several arrests after an anti-immigration demonstration turned violent in the southern English port.
+Tensions have spiked over a large increase in migrants crossing the English Channel from France.

 Dozens of right-wing, anti-immigration protesters gathered in the southern English coastal town of Dover on Saturday to rally against the numbers of migrants sailing to the United Kingdom from France.